A staccato barrage of hooves whirls underneath me. I clutch his coarse mane. Braided

 comes up fast.
 Where I’d alarmed anglers on a deer-provoked gallop over the wooden-planked bridge and flushed ducks that spun us around the time before.
 We pass the turn by Middle School anxiety more distant than the barn.
 Chief slows to a canter, breaks to a choppy trot, roots his nose, and stumbles into a walk.
 Canada geese honks echo through the woods from the main pond of the preserve.
 Chief veers off the trail onto a grassy area beside the water to graze.
 I lie backward, head cradled by his round rump, my feet dangle free of the stirrups.
 I splay open, a starfish.

-From Creative Non-Fiction with Anique Taylor, and When Space Speaks with Sarah Blakley-Cartwright
+From Creative Non-Fiction with Anique Taylor, and When Space Speaks classes with Sarah Blakley-Cartwright